HpropHeap Predicates

 format "'[' '\exists' '/ ' x1 .. xn , '/ ' H ']'").

-Universal quantification in hprop is only useful for more advanced
+Universal quantification in hprop is also possible, but it is only useful

-features of Separation Logic.
-We postpone its introduction to chapter
+for more advanced features of Separation Logic.
+We postpone its introduction

-All the definitions above are eventually turned Opaque, after the
+All the definitions above will eventually be made Opaque, after the

-appropriate introduction and elimination lemmas are established for them.
+appropriate introduction and elimination lemmas have been established,

-Thus, at some point it is no longer possible to execute, say, unfold hstar
+making it no longer possible to execute, say, unfold hstar.
+Opacity is

-.
-Opacity is essential to ensures that proofs do not depend on the details
+essential to ensure that proofs do not depend on the details of the

 Extensionality for Heap Predicates